• Home

 Whisk until combined and smooth.

-Make the Drip
+Step 8: Make the Ganache

-Step 1: Spoon the Ganache
+Step 9: Spoon on the Chocolate Ganache and Decorate

 Take the cake out of the fridge and immediately spoon almost all the liquid ganache on top of the cake.